giogocadze/giogocadze/README.md

 ## Work Experience

-Front-End Developer

-Novatori – Digital Professions Academy (2024 – 2025)
+# Front-End Developer | Novatori – Digital Professions Academy (2024 – 2025)
-React · Next.js · JavaScript · SCSS

 - Shipped production front-end features in a Next.js codebase used by internal and student-facing platforms
 - Refactored legacy components to improve structure, performance, and long-term maintainability